willriley/pipelined-cpu/README.md

 ### Improvements
 * Add more test programs
-* Use Altera RAM module instead of a custom module for programs.
+* Use Altera RAM module instead of a custom module for instruction mem.
 (Probably need to switch to 4-stage with separate fetch/decode stages)
 * Add branch prediction
 * Add caching